 The 2019-2020 academic year at OSU is June 2019 to June 2020.
 Financial aid for this year starts with Summer 2019 and is awarded based on the 2019-2020 FAFSA.
 The 2019-2020 FAFSA application will use 2017 tax information to determine eligibility.
 Financial Aid awards are scheduled to be processed and sent to students starting April 1st.
 Incoming freshman will receive a paper award letter and can accept through their My OSU account once they are fully admitted.
 All other students will be notified at their ONID email address when their award is ready to accept.
 Be sure to check your OSU student ONID email regularly to see if you have any outstanding requirements that would prevent aid packaging.

-The cost of attendance for 2019-2020 has not yet been finalized.
-It will be published on our cost of attendance page when available.
+The cost of attendance for 2019-2020 is on our cost of attendance page.

 Cost of Attendance Components